Are you trying to figure out what SAE stands for in motor oil?

 This is the preferred oil type for pickup trucks and SUVs as it offers increased protection for heavy-duty engines.
-Synthetic blend oil is essentially a premium conventional oil with a share of Synthetic.
+Synthetic blend oil is essentially a premium conventional oil mixed with synthetic oil.

-A lot of people have cars with more than 75,000 miles on the odometer and to protect and ensure the longevity of their engines, the high-mileage oil was developed.
-Seal conditioners are added to the oil and they have proven to be effective for some engine.
+A lot of people have cars with more than 75,000 miles on the odometer and to protect and ensure the longevity of their engines, high-mileage oil was developed.
+Seal conditioners are added to the oil and they have proven to be effective for some engines.

-Although adding additives improves the viscosity but they are also known to cause sludging and also deplete at higher temperatures making the motor oil thinner.
+Although adding additives improves the viscosity, they are also known to cause sludging and also deplete at higher temperatures, making the motor oil thinner.
 This is the reason why many auto manufacturers are now developing motor oils without additives.
 If you are looking for an oil additive for your engine, you can check out this additive with others on Amazon: Liqui Moly 2009 Anti-Friction Oil Treatment Link to Amazon.
-The most common types of additives found in the motor oil are:
+The most common types of additives found in motor oil are:

 - Detergents: Help in removing deposits